GCollector/recostly2/CALCULATOR_REQUIREMENTS.md

 - **Interactive Charts**: MUST include all interactive charts from main calculator
 - **Professional Services Above Tabs**: Marketing content positioned above tab navigation for better visibility
 - **Marketing Control Respected**: Only show marketing if premium user enabled it
+- **Section State Respected**: Only show tabs for sections that were enabled in the original calculation

 ### Shared Page Layout Structure
 1. **Header**: Title, property price, creation date